Robert F. Pierce Speech-Language-Hearing Clinic (RFP Clinic)

 The RFP Clinic follows the UMD academic calendar.
 The following schedule is subject to change based on university schedule and policy changes.

-It can be helpful to check the University of Minnesota Safe Campus page for updates.
+It can be helpful to check the University of Minnesota Safe Campus page for updates on campus safety.

 Breaks (clinic is closed):